hyperledger/iroha-2-docs/src/documenting/code-groups.md

 - All fences (i.e. code blocks) within a `code-group` container are considered as dedicated tabs;
-- If fence has a heading before it, then the heading content is used as a title.
-Heading could have any level (i.e. `#`, `##` and so on).
+- If the fence has a heading before it, then the heading content is used as a title.
+The heading could have any level (i.e. `#`, `##`, and so on).
-- If fence doesn't have a title, then it's language is used as a title.
-If there is no language, then titles fallbacks to `<block-#i>` placeholder.
+- If the fence doesn't have a title, then it's language is used as a title.
+If there is no language, then the title falls back to the `<block-#i>` placeholder.

 ## HTML-based syntax

-It is more low-level, but might be used for advanced cases.
+It is lower-level but might be used for advanced cases.

 **Input**